Fix Second Monitor Not Detected on Windows 10 [Solved]

 Manual driver update – You can update your video and monitor drivers manually by going to the manufacturer’s website for both your video card and your monitor, and searching for the most recent correct driver for each.
 Be sure to choose only drivers that are compatible with your variant of Windows 10.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your video and monitor drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your exact video card and monitor, and your variant of Windows 10, and it will download and install them correctly:

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).
+Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
+(This requires the Pro version which comes with full support and a 30-day money back guarantee.
+You’ll be prompted to upgrade when you click Update All.)

 4) Restart your computer and check to see if Windows 10 can now detect your second monitor.